mcinteerj/mongodb-graphql-lab/docs/01-mongodb-atlas.md

 > <img src="../images/01-mongodb-atlas/atlas-9.png" height="400">

-Congratulations - you've set-up your first Atlas Cluster and loaded it with sample data!
-Time to move onto the next step - [set up your first Stitch application and configure GraphQL](./02-mongodb-stitch-graphql.md).
+**Congratulations** - you've set-up your first Atlas Cluster and loaded it with sample data!

+Return back to the [home page](../readme.md) to proceed to the next step (you can proceed while the sample dataset is still loading).